Cotton isn’t a vegetable. It’s what your shirt, pants, and underwear are made of.

 The right fats are perfect for the ketogenic diet — a high-fat, low-carb style of eating that helps you stay lean, focused, and full of stable energy.

-Some more keto-approved fats include eggs, animal fat, ghee, cottage cheese, whipping cream — the list goes on.
-Who said keto is restrictive?
+Other keto-approved fats include eggs, animal fat, ghee, cottage cheese, whipping cream, and the list goes on.

 The Verdict On Cottonseed Oil